Hugo1030/learnpython/README.md

-# learnpython in hard way
+# learn python in hard way